wooxo/pgtune/README.rst

 Check the code in pgtune python script to see all options.

-FinCad Setup
+FINCAD Setup
 ====

-Here is a typical usage for an initail Fincad setup including enabling logging:
+Here is a typical usage for an initial FINCAD setup including enabling logging:

-  python pgtune -V 9.5 -T OLTP -c 100 -L -i $PGDATA/postgresql.conf -o ./postgresql.conf.9.5-with_logging
+  python pgtune -V 9.5 -T OLTP -c 100 -L True -i $PGDATA/postgresql.conf -o $PGDATA/postgresql.conf.9.5-with_logging

-If logging is not required then remove the "-L" option.
+If logging is not required then remove the "-L True" command line option.

 Todo